With the obvious connection between dishes and food, potters and ceramic artists are often foodies – thus the leap to chocolate in the studio.

 Bean-to-Bar Chocolate offers the same richness and variety of flavour.

-- The club will have one monthly email which will describe the month’s chocolate bar tasting flight collection.
+- The club has one monthly email which describes the month’s chocolate bar tasting flight collection – and a link to purchase in the online store

 - The tasting flight will consist of 3 to 6 bars, and sometimes a special treat.